BryggansBryggeri/bryggio/api.md

 The controller is created and sent to a new thread before the response is returned to the webserver.

-Currently, the type of controller is hard-coded but this is subject to change.
+Currently, the available types are listed in `control::ControllerType`.

 Query parameters:

 - `controller_id: String`
+- `controller_type: String`
 - `sensor_id: String`
 - `actor_id: String`